erasromani/FinalProjectDRL.github.io/index.md

 Therefore, more and more researches begin to apply DRL to solve dynamic PPDTW.
 Amazon sets a reinforcement learning benchmarks for online pick up and delivery problem \[[4](https://arxiv.org/pdf/1911.10641.pdf)\].
 Other researches try to deploy DRL agents for ride hailing service\[[5](https://arxiv.org/pdf/1903.03882.pdf)\]\[[6](https://arxiv.org/abs/1911.11260)\].

-Based These works inspire me to build a real time on-demand bus using
+Based these works, the project aims to build a real time on-demand bus using a single DRL agent.
+On-demand bus pick up real-time demands at origins and drop off customers at their corresponding destinations.
+It is basiclly a larger carpolling system with larger capacity and lower price.
+The system is in between current bus sytems and ride hailing systems, which can effictively reduce the current traffic conjestion caused by surging ride hailling service\[[7](https://arxiv.org/pdf/2003.10942)\]

 ### Markdown